Step On Himalaya

-Out of several anecdotes of Hindu Mythology, Naag Panchami is also one of the auspicious occasions, which is celebrated in the Panchami Tithi of Shukla Paksha of the Shravan month of Hindu calendar.
-Naag Panchami is celebrated in different ways according to the cultures and traditions of the locality.
+Out of several anecdotes of Hindu Mythology, Nag Panchami is also one of the auspicious occasions, which is celebrated in the Panchami Tithi of Shukla Paksha of the Shravan month of Hindu calendar.
+Nag Panchami is celebrated in different ways according to the cultures and traditions of the locality.
 Considering the Snakes are the savior of the human race from the rage of the evil demons, they are worshipped as the protector.
 Humans not only worship snakes, but also the air, water, sun, moon, mountain, river, nature, etc. This indirectly or directly led to creating a system in organizing the social beliefs, local trends and deities to sort the culture stand-by in the societies.
-There are many legends and stories related to Naag Panchami in the Hindu religions.
-Some of them are sorted out below with the timings of Naag Pooja for this year 2018.
+There are many legends and stories related to Nag Panchami in the Hindu religions.

 Another epic story is tied to the “SAMUDRA-MANTHAN”.
 It is greatly believed that during Samudra-Manthan, many kinds of herbs and potions were produced that were equally shared among the devas (gods) and the asuras (demons).
 But also, a pot of deadly poison was also churned that was destructive to the earth.
 Hence, Lord Shiva drank the poison and few drops that fell on the ground were drunk by the snakes, closest aides of Lord Shiva.
 In order to soothe the deadliest effect of the poison, Ganga Abhishek was performed on Lord Shiva and the snakes, offering milk.
 Hence, this act made the humans worship Lord Shiva and the snakes by offering milk on this auspicious day.